ItMeansBigMountain/Financial.Market.ML/Learning/README.md

     - Neural Network Class interface that will extend the functionality of class objects that we define
         - ex: Class StockTrader(nn.Module)

+# Pandas
+- Like having excel as a python library